Build a Docker image of a Node.js application

 ENTRYPOINT ["node", "index.js"]

-, we copy the project file from the host, install the dependencies and build and transpile the files from Typescript to JavaScript.
+- In the first stage builder, we copy the project file from the host, install the dependencies, and transpile the files from Typescript to JavaScript.

 Run the command below to build the image: